Be inspired with recipes created by chefs.

 In the heart of Martin Place, Head Chef Fulvio Lancione, runs Mosaic Restaurant, the signature eatery of The Westin Sydney.
 He said self raising flour is rarely used in his kitchen, aside from the occasional dessert, but plain flour gets a workout.
 “It’s an all purpose flour and we use it for a majority of the menu, from pasta to bread,” Head Chef Lancione said.
 Chef Shlomo Palensya, Pastry Chef at Park Hyatt Sydney, said you won’t find self raising flour in the hotel’s kitchen either.

 “We don’t use self-raising flour,” Chef Palensya said.
 “We use plain flour and add our own amounts of raising agent.
 The flour we use for desserts are low protein, therefore softer flours.
-For bread, we use high protein flour; it is stronger, makes a better crust and gives more volume.”
+For bread loaves and artisan bread, we use high protein flour; it is stronger, makes a better crust and gives more volume.”

 Head Chef Lancione said he likes to use a gluten-free plain flour in his kitchen.
 “I prefer buckwheat flour due to the raw texture and nutritional value,” he said.
 “We use buckwheat flour when we make tempura-battered fontina cheese.
 It makes a delicious entrée with wonderful a combination of melted cheese and textured batter.”

 Unsurprisingly, Executive Chef Whitting also said his favourite flour isn’t wheat-based. “[I like] rye flour, due to its earthy/malty characteristics,” Executive Chef Whitting said.
 “It has a tangy flavour, perfect for a good sourdough and is a beautiful compliment to a cheese board.
 Rye flour has a lower gluten content than wheat flour.”